sci-vault Svelte Themes

 1. Start infrastructure: docker compose up -d

-2. Update Proto Definitions: Modify files in proto/ as needed, then run buf generate
+2. Update Proto Definitions (optional): Only if you modify files in proto/, run buf generate

 3. Develop Services: Make changes to individual service code